Chart Color Schemes

 The level of residential development activity in Gables was found to be higher than 90% of real estate markets across the country

-This typically puts upward pressure on prices and increases competition among buyers.
-The average expected construction cost value of new dwellings developed is $494,000, suggesting developers are focusing on the premium market with high-end developments.
-In terms of commercial development, $9.8 million in approvals have been registered this financial year, demonstrating moderate levels of activity.
-Compared to Greater Sydney, Gables records 280.0% more development activity per person, offering buyers greater choice, although construction activity has eased recently.
-This level of activity is significantly above the national average, indicating robust developer interest in the area.
-New building activity shows that 81.0% are detached houses and 19.0% are attached dwellings, preserving the area's suburban nature with an emphasis on detached housing attracting space-seeking buyers.
+New homes are being built at an average expected construction cost value of $494,000, suggesting developers target the premium market segment with higher-end properties.
+In FY-26, $9.8 million in commercial approvals have been registered, demonstrating moderate levels of commercial development.
+Compared to Greater Sydney, Gables records 191.0% more development activity per person, offering buyers greater choice, though construction activity has eased recently.
+This activity is significantly above the national average, indicating robust developer interest in the area.
+New building activity shows 81.0% detached houses and 19.0% attached dwellings, preserving the area's suburban nature with an emphasis on detached housing attracting space-seeking buyers.
+This marks a significant departure from existing housing patterns (currently 96.0% houses), suggesting diminishing developable land availability and responding to evolving lifestyle preferences and housing affordability needs.

 Frequently Asked Questions - Development